 - Speak with law enforcement agents

 - Seek alternative sentencing arrangements

-Even if charges have not yet been filed, those under investigation should consider speaking with a knowledgeable attorney before answering any questions.
+Even if charges have not yet been filed, those under investigation should consider speaking with a knowledgeable legal team before proceeding with their case.

 Federal drug laws are lengthy and complex.
 The section of the U.S. Code describing prohibited acts starts at 21 United States Code §841 and goes on to describe various offenses and their potential punishments.